maxi-blocks/maxi-blocks/readme.txt

 = How many sites can I build? =

-There's no limit to the number of sites you can build with Maxi Blocks.
+There's no limit to the number of sites you can build with MaxiBlocks.
 The plugin, blocks and all features are free to use for any purpose, personal or commercial.

 = Do I need to pay for advanced blocks? =

 No, all page builder features and blocks are free for everyone.
-You can build anything you want with Maxi Blocks without restrictions.
+You can build anything you want with MaxiBlocks without restrictions.
 To help you work faster we offer a pro template library subscription that gives you thousands more templates built with Maxi.
 Our in-house template creators have years of experience working with Maxi.
 You can benefit from their skills and save a ton of time by using the templates we create and maintain just for you.

-= Is Maxi Blocks compatible with my theme? =
+= Is MaxiBlocks compatible with my theme? =

-Maxi Blocks is designed to be compatible with most WordPress themes.
+MaxiBlocks is designed to be compatible with most WordPress themes.
 However, some themes may have unique styling or functionality that could affect compatibility.
-We recommend testing Maxi Blocks with your theme to ensure the best experience.
+We recommend testing MaxiBlocks with your theme to ensure the best experience.
 Talk to us if you have any issues.
 Happy to help where possible.
-Look out for the Maxi Blocks Theme coming soon too.
+Look out for the MaxiBlocks Theme coming soon too.

-= Does Maxi Blocks work with Gutenberg? =
+= Does MaxiBlocks work with Gutenberg? =

-Yes, Maxi Blocks is fully integrated with the Gutenberg editor, providing custom Gutenberg blocks and full compatibility with WordPress's native editor.
+Yes, MaxiBlocks is fully integrated with the Gutenberg editor, providing custom Gutenberg blocks and full compatibility with WordPress's native editor.

 = Why don’t you need licence keys with the pro library? =